SVG College Sports Media Awards in association with NACDA

 CATEGORIES AND ELIGIBILITY

-On February 14, 2020, a call for entries will be opened to all entities that produce college sports video.
+On April 9, 2020, a new call for entries will be opened to all entities that produce college sports video.

 There are twenty (20) categories for entry in the College Sports Media Awards that will encompass four divisions for competition: Professional; College Conferences and Governing Bodies; Collegiate Athletics; Collegiate Students.
 Universities from the U.S. and Canada are eligible.